Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Combination and Switching Strategies

 Some clinicians employ sequential therapy approaches, starting with gonadorelin for rapid testosterone restoration before transitioning to kisspeptin for long-term maintenance.
-This strategy can optimize both immediate response and sustained physiologic function.
+This strategy can improve both immediate response and sustained physiologic function.

 Patients experiencing tolerance to gonadorelin may successfully switch to kisspeptin to restore therapeutic responsiveness.
-The different receptor targets can help overcome desensitization while maintaining testosterone optimization goals.
+The different receptor targets can help overcome desensitization while maintaining testosterone improvement goals.

-Ultimately, the choice between kisspeptin and gonadorelin should involve consultation with a qualified physician who can assess individual hormone levels, fertility goals, and overall health status.
-A comprehensive physician assessment can help determine which peptide therapy aligns best with your specific needs and treatment objectives.
+The choice between kisspeptin and gonadorelin should involve consultation with a qualified physician who can assess individual hormone levels, fertility goals, and overall health status.
+A thorough physician assessment can help determine which peptide therapy aligns best with your specific needs and treatment objectives.

 Transitioning from exogenous testosterone to peptide therapy requires careful medical supervision and typically involves a washout period.
 Most physicians recommend stopping testosterone therapy for 4-6 weeks before starting kisspeptin or gonadorelin to allow natural hormone production to recover.
 During this transition, some men experience temporary low testosterone symptoms that gradually improve as peptide therapy takes effect.